MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 You can directly reference data from Azure Machine Learning registered data stores with batch deployments jobs.
 In this example, you first upload some data to the default data store in the Azure Machine Learning workspace and then run a batch deployment on it.
 Follow these steps to run a batch endpoint job using data stored in a data store.

-1. Access the default data store in the Azure Machine Learning workspace.
-If your data is in a different store, you can use that store instead.
-You aren't required to use the default data store.
+1. Get access to the data store that you want to use.
+The examples in this section use the default blob data store in an Azure Machine Learning workspace.
+But you can also use data that's in a different store.
+In any Machine Learning workspace, the name of the default blob data store is **workspaceblobstore**.
+There's no need to update that name in the following command unless you want to use a different data store.

     # [Azure CLI](#tab/cli)